michalbiesek/http-header-appscope/README.md

 - [AppScope](https://appscope.dev/) to instrument application running in demo environment.
 - [Logstream](https://cribl.io/logstream/) as a agent
-- [Monitoring server] is based on TCP Monitoring on stream

 By default services will be available on following URL: